jacdevos/jacdevos.github.io.old/_posts/2014-08-03-The_origin_of_bug_loop_and_patch.md

 * It was Steampunk!
 Ok, I mean it was electro-mechanical.
 The inventor Howard Aiken basically built a Babbage engine on steroids.
 * John Von Neumann used it to help design the atomic bomb.
 Seems most of our high-tech was born in that war.
 * The number system was decimal, not binary.
 So you could use all your fingers to count.
 * It ran solidly for 15 years.
-Seems Moore's Law didn't apply to mechanical computers.
+Seems Moore's Law does'nt apply to mechanical computers.
 * The inventor did not give attribution IBM, who funded and built large parts of it.
 I guess after this IT companies started employing lots of lawyers.

 The machine is on display at the Harvard University Science Center (where I took these photos).
 Hope you enjoyed this as much as I did.